daisy-ycguo/knativelab/docs_en/02-eventing/exercise-2.md

-# Setup: Create Broker and Trigger
+# Create Broker and Trigger

 We use `GithubSource` as the example.
 We will create a broker and a subscription.